HaneulCheong/Elysium-for-DeCiv-Redux/README.md

 - Gained
   - 35 Ranged Strength
   - 2 Range
-  - All adjacent units heal +10 HP when healing
+  - All adjacent units heal +10 HP when healing in Friendly Land tiles
-  - All adjacent units heal +10 HP when healing in Land Friendly Land tiles
+  - Can upgrade to Black Ops
 - TBA